 Bent Street Deli: Fun patio seating (covered and open air), right off the plaza!
 The perfect spot for people watching!
 Yummy deli favorites for breakfast, lunch, and dinner.
 I love their Greek Salad!
 They also have New Mexican cuisine, and vegan/vegetarian options.

 Manzanita Market: An all organic, community cafe serving seasonal delights!
-I haven’t actually dined here yet for lunch or dinner, but their menu looks creative.
-I have tried their homemade ice cream and it is amazing…small batch, no artificial anything, interesting flavors and non dairy options available.
+I haven’t actually dined here yet for lunch or dinner, but their menu looks creative and health focused.
+I’ve enjoyed their delicious homemade ice cream…small batch, no artificial anything, interesting flavors and non dairy options available.
 Beet Orange is a favorite!

 Five Star Burger: In the summer we’re regulars here for Green Chile Burger Salads and fried green beans and pickles!
 They feature all Natural, hormone and antibiotic free beef.
 Other types of salads and sandwiches are available, and an awesome happy hour menu.

 Taos Ale House and Burger Stand: Live music, delicious burgers and beer!
 We love their green chile cheese burger and sweet potato fries.
 Don’t miss their unique dipping sauce bar with green chile mayo, flavored ketchups, and marshmallow sauce (omg, with the sweet potato fries!).

 Taos Mesa Brewery: (main location currently closed, Taos Mesa Tap Room is open near the plaza) Handcrafted beer, great menu, live music, great place to hang!
 We love their trivia night.
 See their calendar for upcoming events at the Mothership…

 Guadalajara Grill: Fresh, authentic Mexican cuisine in a casual setting.
 Love their Chef Salad with Shrimp, Campechana, and Ceviche!
 Andrew loves their tacos and loaded nachos.